10 May Chiro vs Osteo vs Physio? What’s the difference, and who to see when!

 So what are those main differences?
 What could you expect from a chiro, an osteo, or a physio?
 In my experience, this is the simplest way to put it:

-Osteo: Focus on the area of pain or dysfunction, joint manipulation and mobilization, and soft tissue work.
+Osteo: Have a stronger focus on soft tissue work (Muscles & Connective tissue) on the area of pain or dysfunction, can use joint manipulation and mobilization, and soft tissue work.

 Physio: Focus is on rehabilitation.
-There can be some therapy involved such as soft tissue work, and ultrasound etc, time spent retraining and strengthening injured joints and muscles, to regain function.
+There may be some therapy involved such as soft tissue work, and ultrasound etc, time spent retraining and strengthening injured joints and muscles, to regain function.

 Now that I’ve said that, let me leave you with this.
 Working with the human body is by no means a ‘one size fits all’.
 I will be a different practitioner to the next one, just as you may have had one massage with one person you liked, and one you didn’t like as much.
 The key is to do what suits you, and this can only be deciphered by trying!
-Over the years I’ve made a point of trying different practitioners, even if I don’t know if I need the therapy.
-It’s the way to see what things are, and how they could help you now or in the future.
 The best way to find a practitioner is to ask your friends, ask your colleagues, just ask.
 Being referred to someone by someone who’s used the therapy and seen the practitioner will put your mind at ease.

 And one more thing to keep in mind along the same lines, your body is different to the next persons, you may heal faster or slower and have different challenges along the way.
 Remember healing is a bumpy road.
 Generally we want the direction to be onwards and upwards, but along the way there is no doubt bound to be downs and arounds!
 If you’re ever not sure of what can help you when, just ask us!